ramezanifar/ros-windows-node/README.md

 # ros-windows-node
-How to have a rosnode in Windows created by python to talk to roscore in Linux
+How to have a ros node in Windows created by python to talk to roscore in Linux

 ### Problem statement:
 roscore is in Linux.
 We want to use rospy library to create an application and run it in Windows so that this node can communicate with the roscore.